Estimated reading time: 6 minutes

 - Nutmeg (optional)

-- In a medium saucepan add milk, butter and 1 cup of the whipping cream, vanilla along with the over-ripe bananas on medium heat and bring to a boil stirring constantly.
+- In a medium saucepan, add milk, butter, and 1 cup of the whipping cream, vanilla, and over-ripe bananas on medium heat and bring to a boil stirring constantly.

 - Remove the pan from the heat and mix in your sugar mixture until completely dissolved.

-- In a small bowl crack eggs and separate the yolks and whisk.
-Temper the eggs with a teaspoon or two of the hot milk and stir quickly.
+- In a small bowl, crack eggs, separate the yolks, and whisk.
+Temper the eggs with a teaspoon of hot milk and stir quickly.

 - Then add the egg yolk mixture to the hot milk mixture and stir to combine.

-- If you want a chunky banana pudding leave the bananas chunky but if you want a smooth banana pudding you can use a banana masher or hand blender which I did to make it smoothe.
+- If you want a chunky banana pudding, leave the bananas chunky for a smooth banana pudding you can use a banana masher or hand blender, which I did to make it smoother.

-- In a medium to a large round baking dish or serving bowl add a layer of Italian S cookies on the bottom then top with some of the banana pudding.
+- Add a layer of Italian S cookies on the bottom in a medium to large round baking dish or serving bowl, then top with some banana pudding.
 Do this until all of the cookies and pudding are gone.

-- Add a plastic wrap to the top so it doesn’t create a skin and refrigerate for 40 minutes or until cold.
+- Add a plastic wrap to the top so it doesn’t create skin, and refrigerate for 40 minutes or until cold.

-- In a bowl or stand mixer add the last cup of whipping cream and a bit of sugar if you want sweet whipping cream.
-I’d add about 2 tablespoons or leave it as is.
+- Add the last cup of whipping cream and a bit of sugar in a bowl or stand mixer if you want sweet whipping cream.
+I’d add about two tablespoons or leave it as is.
 Blend for 5 minutes or until a whipping cream forms peaks.

 - Put the whipping cream in a piping bag and make an x design across the centre of the bowl.
 Optional